ShanmugamPL/slate/source/index.md

 ---
-title: API Reference
+title: ServiceDesk Plus API Reference

-language_tabs:
-  - shell
-  - ruby
-  - python

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>